Voices

 About

-Melissa has been in the industry for over 25 years, starting at Grey London before joining Miles Calcraft Briginshaw Duffy in its infancy, and later becoming Managing Director.
-She was a co-founder of the creative agency, Now; was a Director of the women’s lifestyle platform, The Pool; and has been a vocal supporter of gender equality.
-She has worked across most sectors, helped launch brands and consulted on some of the UK’s biggest businesses.
+Melissa has been in the advertising industry for 30 years, starting at Grey London before joining Miles Calcraft Briginshaw Duffy in its infancy, and later becoming Managing Director.
+She was a co-founder of the creative agency, Now; was a Director of the women’s lifestyle platform, The Pool; and has long been a vocal supporter of gender equality.
+She is now CEO of Dark Horses, a creative agency focused on sport, fitness and health.
+She is a Director of Menopause Mandate and a Trustee of the Women's Sport Trust.

 Related Tags